ryanlrappa/film-profit-prediction/README.md

 ---------------
 ### **Possible extensions of the project:**

-Time allowing, I might try to improve results by collecting more data via web scraping or other sources, and considering more variables like:
+Time allowing, I might try to improve results by collecting more data via web scraping or other sources, and by considering more variables like:

 - Posters and trailers
 - Scripts, plot descriptions, and/or keywords
-- Marketing budget, channels, number and geography of theaters film was released in
+- Marketing budget, marketing channels, distributors, locations and number of theaters film was released in
-- Ancillary revenues: video, streaming, merchandise, etc.
+- Ancillary revenues: video, streaming, merchandise, etc
+- Domestic vs. foreign box office
 - Piracy